mabel-dev/opteryx.dev/docs/sql-reference/data-types.md

 `TIMESTAMP` | Combined date and time
 `INTERVAL` :octicons-star-16: | Time duration (difference between two TIMESTAMP values)

 !!!
 Note
+    `BLOB` is being transitioned to `VARBINARY` and some parts of the system may expect one or the other type name during this transition.

+!!!
+Note
-    Types marked with :octicons-star-16: (BLOB, DECIMAL, TIME, and INTERVAL) have limited support and may not be fully implemented in all contexts.
+    Types marked with :octicons-star-16: (DECIMAL, TIME, and INTERVAL) have limited support and may not be fully implemented in all contexts.

 ## Casting